-The surgical procedure your treatment team recommends for you will depend in part on how advanced the testicular cancer is – meaning its stage.
+The surgical procedure your treatment team recommends for you will depend in part on how advanced the testicular cancer is.
+This is called the cancer’s stage.

 Retroperitoneal Lymph Node Dissection

-If test results show that a tumor is likely to spread, or has already spread, to the lymph nodes in your abdomen, your treatment team may recommend retroperitoneal lymph node dissection (RPLND) to remove the affected lymph nodes.
+This surgery is done when a tumor is likely to spread, or already spread, to the lymph nodes in your abdomen.
+It removes the affected lymph nodes.

 Your retroperitoneal lymph nodes are found in areas near your kidneys.